The pH value tells you if something is an acid, a base, or neutral.

 Drinks high in acid

 You may choose to avoid high-phosphorus drinks such as beer or hot chocolate made from packets of cocoa mix.
 Mineral sodas or sparkling water can be a good substitute.
 If you do wish to drink alcohol, go with lower phosphorus red or white wine.

 When it comes to the benefits of a more alkaline diet, research published in the Journal of Environmental and Public Health says that no conclusive evidence suggests it improves bone health.
 However, it may help limit muscle loss, strengthen memory and alertness, and help you live longer.

-Some alkalizing foods and beverages you can incorporate into your diet include:
+Some alkalizing (or neutral) foods and beverages you can incorporate into your diet include:

 - soy, such as miso, soy beans, tofu, and tempeh

 - most fresh vegetables, including potatoes